cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2019-08-25-7-PriorityQueues.md

 ---

-#### priority queue [heap-based]
+#### priority queue **heap-based**

 - Java implementation of a heap-based priority queue.
-Although we think of our heap as a binary tree, we do not formally

-- think of our heap as a binary tree
-  - but do not formally use the binary tree ADT.
+- Although we think of our heap as a binary tree, we do not formally think of our heap as a binary tree, do not formally use the binary tree ADT.
   - prefer to use the more efficient array-based representation of a tree,
   - maintaining a Java `ArrayList` of entry composites.
   - To allow us to formalize our algorithms using tree-like terminology of parent, left, and right, the class includes protected utility methods that compute the **level numbering** of a parent or child of another position